yeldynov/et-delivery/README.md

 The E-commerce demo can be [viewed online here](https://enchanting-crostata-f054cc.netlify.app/).

+## Important!
+If you don't see any shops or products when loading app for the first time - please, wait about 30 seconds.
+Free server needs some time to wake up...

 - The Frontend deployed to Netlify.
 - The Backend deployed to Render.com